Ahuaaondofa/Portfolio/README.md

 ## ABOUT ME

 I am a Senior MEAL Associate with 11+ years of experience designing and managing MEL frameworks, data systems, and results-based management processes across public health, agriculture, and livelihoods programs.
-I have led 60+ person cross-functional field teams to register and verify over 25,000 households across 8+ LGAs, and built automated Power BI dashboards that integrate KoboToolbox via Power Query M-code for real-time performance tracking.
+I have led 60+-person cross-functional field teams to register and verify over 25,000 households across 8+ LGAs, and built automated Power BI dashboards that integrate with KoboToolbox via Power Query M-code for real-time performance tracking.
 I work with Excel, Power Query, Power BI, KoboToolbox, and OpenMRS to manage data end-to-end, from collection to reporting, and I design logframes and indicators that hold projects accountable to results.

 📜 *Certificate of Competency in Results-Based Monitoring and Evaluation, for evidence-informed programming (2025)*
 ![Certificate](Cert.jpg)